MicrocontrollersDev/Mixins/docs/mixinextras/sugar/cancellable.md

 # Cancellable

+!!! info
+    For a more in-depth explanation, see the [MixinExtra's Wiki](https://github.com/LlamaLad7/MixinExtras/wiki/Cancellable).

 `Cancellable` lets you use CallbackInfo or CallbackInfoReturnable on any type of injection.

 We can use `Cancellable` by adding either of the following to the mixin method arguments: